-Building on the recent expansion in the implementation of the EITI, and noting the aspiration to further embed the EITI as a global standard, the EITI and its partners conclude that there are opportunities to reach out to other resource rich countries that could benefit from EITI implementation.
+The EITI and its partners agree that there are opportunities to reach out to other resource rich countries that could benefit from EITI implementation and could contribute to improved global governance of natural resources and their contribution to development goals.
 This document provides a strategy for how the EITI, together with supporting governments, companies and organisations, commits to work towards wider implementation of the EITI.
-The strategy addresses the costs and benefits of EITI implementation in prospective candidate countries and the cost implications for the International EITI Secretariat.